Why is WSDOT

 improving the intersection of SR 542 and SR 547?

 The SR 542/ SR 547 Kendall intersection, located about 20 miles east of Bellingham, has a history of collisions and has been identified by WSDOT as an area that would benefit from safety improvements.
 From 2009 to 2013 there were 12 collisions at this intersection, a high number for an intersection with about 10,000 trips per day.
-The crash history has often resulted in evident injuries.
+Many of these collisions have resulted in injuries.
 As traffic in this area continues to grow, the conflicts and merge issues that have made access difficult will only increase.